wsor4035/dev.luanti.org/content/for-server-hosts/database-backends.md

 ### Dummy

 A dummy database backend, which stores all data in RAM without saving it to disk.
 This means that as soon the server shuts down, all data will be lost.
 And when you re-join, things such as the map will be re-generated from scratch.
-However all data will stay persistent in memory while the server is running, compared to a blackhole database.
+However all data will stay persistent in memory while the server is running, compared to a black hole database.

 This backend is useful for games and servers which don't need a persistent map, such as Capture the Flag.
 It can also be useful for development when testing map generation capabilities.
 Games can configure whether new worlds should be created with the dummy backend for the map database using the `map_persistent` value in `game.conf`.